Bass Brewery: Draught Bass

 Draught Bass is a 4.4% ABV cask conditioned beer.
 Most prevalent near its Burton upon Trent and Derbyshire heartlands, it is brewed by Marston's in Burton in Yorkshire Squares using English hops and dry hopping and is described as "a classic ale with a malty, fruity, nutty aroma and a complex, satisfying flavour".

 Bottled Bass is not bottle conditioned, and is brewed at Samlesbury, Lancashire, by AB InBev.

 Bass Ale

-This is the exported version of Bass, usually brewed to around 5% ABV.
+An ale brewed for export, usually to around 5% ABV.